-The Atlantic Sturgeon: The Logo Of The Hudson River Estuary
+The Atlantic Sturgeon: The Symbol of The Hudson River Estuary

-The shortnose sturgeon also occurs in the Hudson.
-This smaller fish (up to four feet long,) seldom travels beyond the estuary.
+The shortnose sturgeon is also found in the Hudson.
+This smaller fish (up to four feet long), seldom travels beyond the estuary.
 The shortnose is protected as an endangered species, and must be released without harm whenever taken.
 However, it is doing well in the Hudson as compared to the rest of its range.

 The Hudson River Estuary Action Agenda calls for monitoring stocks of Atlantic sturgeon and other migratory fish in the river.
 DEC's Hudson River Fisheries Unit takes the lead on this work, conducting annual studies of juvenile and adult sturgeon populations in the estuary.
 To learn more, visit the Unit's migratory fish research web page and the sturgeon page in the DEC's collection of web pages about New York State's freshwater fishes.